MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_rss_set_indirection_entry.md

 </dl>
 </td>
 <td width="60%">
-Indicates that the <b>NDIS_RSS_SET_INDIRECTION_ENTRY</b> is referring to the primary processor of the scaling entity (in other words, a VPort in RSSv2 mode).
+Indicates that the <b>NDIS_RSS_SET_INDIRECTION_ENTRY</b> is referring to the primary processor of the scaling entity.
 The indirection table is not used.
+When the primary processor is *inactive* (RSS is enabled), the miniport driver should track updates to entries with this flag set so it knows which processor will be the primary when RSS is disabled.

 </td>
 </tr>